yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

   nav: "commands"
 ---

 [sdpsettings] is used to communicate options to YALMIP and solvers.
-It is used as the third argument in commands such [Commands.optimize optimize], [Commands.solvesos solvesos], [Commands.solvemoment| solvemoment] and [Commands.solvemp solvemp].
+It is used as the third argument in commands such [optimize], [solvesos], [solvemoment] and [solvemp].

 ### Syntax